Left of Black

 "I have always greatly admired Mark Anthony Neal’s Left of Black series, and am very happy that we are now working with him closely at FHI," said FHI Director Ranjana Khanna.
 "The series is a deep engagement with the body of work produced in Black Studies over the last ten years: scholarship and art that has shaped the humanities more broadly and equipped our fields with the important analytical frameworks so essential today.
 African and African American Studies and FHI used to be neighbors in the John Hope Franklin Center.
 It’s good to be in proximity again and in conversation with the rigorous standard set for both Black Studies and the humanities more broadly by John Hope Franklin."

-The complete Left of Black archive can be accessed on YouTube via the link to the right ("Visit the Program Website").
 New episodes will also appear on this page on the video bar below.